-Under Roper's guidance in 2010, Duke averaged 381.3 yards per game - the program's highest total since 1989 when the Blue Devils captured the league championship.
-Quarterback Sean Renfree became just the fourth player in Duke history to throw for more than 3,000 yards in a season, and wide receiver Conner Vernon was an All-ACC pick after catching 73 passes - one shy of the school single-season record.
-In addition, quarterback Brandon Connette set a school record for rushing touchdowns by a freshman with eight while Duke had five players with 30 or more pass receptions for just the second time in school history.
+In 2010, Duke averaged 381.3 yards per game - the program's highest total since 1989 when the Blue Devils captured the league championship.
+Quarterback Sean Renfree became just the fourth player in Duke history to throw for more than 3,000 yards in a season, and Vernon was an All-ACC pick after catching 73 passes - one shy of the school single-season record.
+In addition, Brandon Connette set a school record for rushing TDs by a freshman with eight while Duke had five players with 30 or more receptions for just the second time in school history.

 In 2008-09, Roper directed two-time All-ACC quarterback Thaddeus Lewis, who finished his career as the school's all-time leader in pass attempts (1,510), pass completions (877), passing yards (10,065) and passing touchdowns (67).
-One of just two players in ACC history to throw for more than 10,000 yards in a career, Lewis enjoyed one of the finest seasons by a quarterback in Duke history in 2009 by leading the ACC in total offense while throwing for 3,330 yards and 20 touchdowns against just eight interceptions.
+One of just two players in ACC history to throw for more than 10,000 yards in a career, Lewis enjoyed one of the finest seasons by a quarterback in Duke history in 2009 by leading the ACC in total offense while throwing for 3,330 yards and 20 TDs.

-Lewis, who set or matched over 50 records during his tenure at Duke, signed a free agent contract with the St. Louis Rams following his career as a Blue Devil.
+Lewis, who set or matched over 50 school records during his tenure at Duke, now plays for the NFL's Cleveland Browns.

 In 2009, the Duke offense led the ACC and ranked ninth nationally in passing as Lewis averaged 277.5 yards per game with 20 touchdowns.
-In addition, wide receiver Donovan Varner ranked first in the league in both receptions per game (5.42) and receiving yards per game (87.2) en route to earning first team all-conference honors.
+In addition, Varner ranked first in the league in both receptions per game (5.42) and receiving yards per game (87.2) en route to earning first team all-conference honors.

 Roper came to Duke after serving the 2006 and 2007 seasons at Tennessee where he coached the running backs.
-The Volunteers produced 19 wins against eight losses from 2006-07 with one SEC Eastern Division crown and a pair of berths in the Outback Bowl.
+The Volunteers produced 19 wins in two years with one SEC Eastern Division crown and a pair of Outback Bowl berths.